riltonfranzonee/fastfeet-mobile/README.md

 ## :information_source: How to use this project
 To clone and run this application, you'll need Git, NodeJS, Yarn and React Native.
-Input theese lines in your command line:
+Input these lines in your command line:

 ```bash
 # Clone this repository